Xevion/spotify-player-quickauth/README.md

 - Automatically places configuration files
 - No dependencies, no installation, no fuss

->[!WARNING]
->This README is literally filled with lies.
-I'm not joking, I've just typed up a bunch of features I plan to implement, and am planning them out now.
-A fair amount of it works, but most of the specific options aren't currently implemented.
-I'm working on it, I promise!

 ## Quickstart

 You can run this application without installing anything by using the following commands.